dbeaver/dbeaver/.github/ISSUE_TEMPLATE.md

 #### Connection specification:
 - Database name and version
 - Driver name
-- Do you use security connection (SSH, Proxy, etc)?
+- Do you use tunnels or proxies (SSH, SOCKS, etc)?

 #### Describe the problem you're observing: